witja46/tagify/README.md

 # Download all changes from upstream and apply them to current branch
 $ git pull upstream
 ```
+Note: Files in .gitignore are being ignored globally (for everyone!) by git.
+If you want to exclude files locally add them to `.git/info/exclude`

 ## Who has merge rights?
-Files in .gitignore are being ignored globally (for everyone!) by git.
-If you want to exclude files locally add them to `.git/info/exclude`
 Who can merge pull requests?
 * tagify: Qubasa
 * tagify-backend: Qubasa